pacosalces/physunits/README.md

 | pressure | mPa, Pa, kPa, MPa, atm, psi, Torr, mBar, Bar |
 | rel concentration | ppm, ppb |

-If you want a unit to be supported, feel free to open an issue.
+If you want your favorite unit to be added, please open an issue, or fork and submit a pull request. ``` physunits ``` is always thriving to improve.

 * We _all_ know that if there was an SI unit for angles, it would be the radian, so in ```physunits```, it takes the value ```rad = 1.0 ```, and degrees are defined relative to it.
 This works nicely in all trig functions.
 Special thanks to chrisjbillington for pointing this out.